• Menu

 • these guys can swim for days in open water without rest and can swim up to 6 miles per hour.

-• male polar bears can weigh as much as 10 men and are twice the size of females.
+• male polar bears can weigh as much as 10 men.
+They are also twice the size of females.

-• they have a very strong sense of smell, which they use to find seal breathing holes in the ice.
-Once it has found the hole, the bear will wait patiently until the seal comes up for air to attack.
-They can even detect a seal in the water beneath a meter of compacted snow.
+• they have a very strong sense of smell, which they use to find seal breathing-holes in the ice.
+Once the polar bear has found the hole, the bear will wait patiently until the seal comes up for air then attack.
+They can even detect a seal in the water beneath a meter (about 3 feet) of compacted snow.

 Scroll down for your free Polar Bear Activity Pack